noawe-boi/NoahsObsidianSync/Lion Activity.md

 - their interests

 Definition?
- - The identity of a person is a set of traits or features that come together
+ - The identity of a person is a set of traits, features and relationships that come together to form a cohesive description of an individual

 What is cultural heritage?